Home Bengaluru The NRI's guide to buying in Bengaluru

 A Fifsee AI report gives you Bengaluru corridor data, price benchmarks and negotiation strategy — no matter which timezone you're deciding from.

-Get your free AI report →The taxes you'll meet
+Get your free AI report →

 Three tax touchpoints to plan for: TDS at purchase (the buyer's obligation, with different rules when the seller is an NRI versus a resident), tax on rental income if you let the flat out, and capital gains with TDS implications when you eventually sell.
 Rates and thresholds shift with budgets — get a chartered accountant who handles NRI files before the token advance, not at filing season.
 This page is orientation, not legal or tax advice.